Your First Cave Trip

 The grotto may be able to provide some of the gear listed below to novice cavers.

-Main light: a headlamp is the preferred lighting equipment.
+- Lights: A headlamp is the preferred lighting equipment.
 You will need to have your hands free, and a handheld flashlight will make you miserable or worse.
+A minimum of two lights with fresh batteries is expected.
+You’ll need your second light accessible and ready so you can turn it on in complete darkness should your first light fail.

-Helmet: to protect you from a rock falling on you, you falling on a rock or you standing up four feet in a three-foot-high passage.
+- Helmet: This provides protection from a rock falling on you, you falling on a rock or you standing up four feet in a three foot tall passage.

-Water: in a screw cap plastic bottle.
+- Water: A screw cap plastic bottle works.
 No pop-on lids and no glass.
-Keep in mind, you might be rolling over your bottle.
+Keep in mind, you might be rolling over on your bottle.

-Something to carry your stuff in: Zippers die quickly in the muddy cave environment, but for a trip or two, a small zippered fanny pack will do.
+- Something to carry your stuff in: Zippers die quickly in the muddy cave environment, but for a trip or two, a small zippered fanny pack will do.
+Large backpacks are a hassle unless you are hauling gear but since this is your first trip, don’t plan to bring very much.